Simple tomato bruschetta with fresh basil is the perfect way to celebrate ripe tomatoes and is a delicious easy lunch or appetizer.

 - 1-2 tsp fresh lemon juice/Balsamic vinegar

 - 4-8 slices (depending on size) bread of your choice (sourdough, baguette, Italian or Tuscan bread all works well)

 - 1 garlic clove halved

-- To make the tomato mixture, chop the tomatoes then place in a mixing bowl.
+- To make the tomato mixture, chop the tomatoes and onion then place in a mixing bowl.

 - Add the basil, olive oil and lemon juice then season to taste and mix well.
 Allow to stand for 10-20 minutes to allow the tomatoes to release some of their juices.

 - To make the bruschetta, brush the bread with olive oil and grill in a grill pan (or outdoor BBQ/Grill/Braai) until toasted on both sides.

 - Remove from the pan and rub with the garlic.